Summary

 The biohacker instinct to go all-red at night is wrong -- monochrome red has no color rendering and can be stimulating at high intensity.
 Their LED bulb follows a blackbody curve with adjustable color temp from 2700K down to 1200K.
 Paradoxically, deep saturated blue at low intensity is calming because it mimics dusk.

-"The only time in nature through our evolution we ever would have had a light flicker on and off is if we were chasing game through a forest or running away from something trying to kill us."
+"So, the only, this is just my theory.
+I don't know if you've ever thought of this yourself, but the only time in nature through our evolution, we ever would have been, had a light flicker on and off is if we were chasing game through a forest or running away from something trying to kill us.
+Think about like if you run on a trail, it's like it flickers.
+I mean, not like a shitty light bulb."